 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

 The HIPAA Security Rule contains no mention of the phrase "AI" or the phrase "artificial intelligence."
 The Department of Health and Human Services, which enforces HIPAA, has yet to release guidance on the use of AI in a HIPAA environment.
-Ultimately, to evaluate whether, when, and how the use of AI poses HIPAA concerns, the specific Security Rule standards must be considered.
-These standards, and how AI might affect their implementation, are discussed below.
+Whether the use of generative AI is compliant with HIPAA depends upon number of factors.
+The use of AI poses HIPAA Security Rule and Privacy Rule concerns that must be addressed before use can be considered.
+Some Common issues on use of generative AI in a HIPAA environment are addressed in this article.
+Consideration of whether to use AI in any particular circumstance should only be made after careful evaluation of all relevant factors, and with input of appropriate internal and external personnel.

 If input of PHI into an AI platform is not desired, then PHI should be de-identified before it is disclosed to an AI platform.
-De-identification data is not subject to the HIPAA Privacy Rule.
-As a precaution, AI language models should be trained to recognize and redact any personally identifiable information before processing that information.
+De-identified data is not subject to the HIPAA Privacy Rule.
 Failure to ensure de-identification may result in a breach of unsecured PHI.
-In an environment where identification of PHI before disclosure of the information to an AI platform is sought, consider training employees and those in the organization responsible for de-identificaton on how the deidentification works.
+In an environment where identification of PHI before disclosure of the information to an AI platform is sought, consider training employees and those in the organization responsible for de-identification on how the deidentification works.

 Secure data storage and transmission methods should be used when an AI model is processing PHI.
 These methods include encrypting data at rest and in transit, and ensuring the AI language model is hosted on a secure and compliant infrastructure.
 Entities may consider using private clouds, on-premises servers, or HIPAA-compliant cloud services.